IIIF/api/source/auth/2.0/index.md

 }
 ```

-* The response status code is 401, indicating that the user does not have access to the Content Resource the Probe Service was declared for, and no alternative is available.
+* The response status code is 401, and no `location` property is present, indicating that the user does not have access to the Content Resource the Probe Service was declared for, and no alternative is available.

 ```json
 // 401